Richard Deane (regicide): Biography

 On the entry of the army into London in 1648, Deane superintended the seizure of treasure at the Guildhall and the Weavers' Hall the day after Thomas Pride "purged" the House of Commons and accompanied Cromwell to the consultations as to the "settlement of the Kingdom" with William Lenthall and Sir Thomas Widdrington, the keeper of the great seal.
 He is rightly called by Sir J. K. Laugkiton (in the Dictionary of National Biography) Cromwell's "trusted partisan", a character which he maintained in the active and responsible part taken by him in the events which led up to the trial and execution on 30 January 1649 of King Charles.
 He was one of the commissioners for the trial, and a member of the committee which examined the witnesses.
 He also signed the execution warrant, becoming the 21st of the 59 signatories to the document.

 Deane's capacities and activities were now required for the navy.
 In 1649 the office of Lord High Admiral was put into commission.
 The first commissioners were Edward Popham, Robert Blake and Deane, with the title of generals-at-sea.
 His command at sea was interrupted in 1651, when as major-general he was brought back to the army and took part in the battle of Worcester.
 Later he was made president of the commission for the settlement of Scotland, following the Tender of Union, with supreme command of the military and naval forces.

 At the end of 1652 Deane returned to his command as general-at-sea, where George Monck had succeeded Popham, who had died in 1651.
 In 1653 Deane was with Blake in command at the Battle of Portland and later took the most prominent and active part in the refitting of the fleet on the reorganisation of the naval service.

 At the outset of the Battle of the Gabbard on 1 June 1653, Deane was killed.
 His body lay in state at Greenwich and after a public funeral was buried in Henry VII's chapel at Westminster Abbey, to be disinterred at the Restoration.

 Family

 His daughter, Hannah, was the fourth wife of Godwin Swift (1628–1695), Attorney-General at Tipperary to the Court Palatine of the 1st Duke of Ormonde.
 This appointment was through his first wife, Elizabeth Wheeler, who was a niece of Sir Patrick Wemyss, the first cousin of Elizabeth Preston, Duchess of Ormonde.
-Godwin Swift was the uncle and guardian of Jonathan Swift and a second cousin of Erasmus Dryden, the father of John Dryden.
+Godwin Swift was the uncle and guardian of Jonathan Swift and a second cousin of Erasmus Dryden, the father of England's first poet laueate John Dryden.